chzzyx/hmu/README.md

 Project Update: HMU is Officially Discontinued.
  The HMU project has officially reached its end.
 The last major update focused on essential bug fixes to ensure stability for existing users.

- While I won’t be continuing active development myself, the project will remain open for community contributions.
-Future updates, if any, will be driven entirely by the community.

  Moving forward, I’ll be focusing my energy on new projects, with a strong emphasis on CSS and front-end experimentation.

  Thanks to everyone who supported HMU along the way!